andHW/lod/README.md

 Loom of Doom is an HTML5/JavaScript weaving machine that weaves pixel arts.

+Since this machine is an abstract simulation of a Jacquard Loom, it is intended to be complicated and pointlessly tricky, but you could still find some techniques to make the pixel art creation process less painful.

 You can try it out here:

 - https://l.reas.me/